-The CHS Study Abroad Fair will be held during Human Sciences Week the last week of September 2016.
+The College of Human Sciences Study Abroad Fair will be held during Human Sciences Week generally the first week of October.

 The Study Abroad Center can help you begin to explore your options as well as answer just about any question along the way.
 The office has a library of inter-cultural information, catalogs from colleges and universities abroad, scholarship information, etc. The staff can help answer your specific questions and help you with passports and applications.

 Study Abroad Fair events are held in September and January.
 Information tables are staffed by representatives that can answer your specific questions.
 Over 100 programs are represented.